raulgonzm/checkout_service_example/README.rst

 Building the development infrastructure
 ==========================================

-- Replace the env variable within your local code path in *infrastructure/build_env.sh* file.
+- Create a new env variable in your machine with the local code path:

 .. code-block::
 ::